platformsh/platformsh-docs/docs/layouts/shortcodes/guides/tools.md

-Next, you need a couple tools to interact with your Platform.sh project, one of which you likely already have.
+Next, you need a couple tools to interact with your project, one of which you likely already have.

 * [Git](https://git-scm.com/).
   Git is the primary tool you use to manage everything your app needs to run.